Parliament @ Work

 Reproduction with permission of the Western Australian Government.

-The Western Australian Coat of Arms was granted in 1969 by Queen Elizabeth II of England.
+The Western Australian Coat of Arms was granted in 1969 by Queen Elizabeth II.
 It shows two kangaroos with boomerangs supporting a shield which bears the image of a black swan.
-Above the shield is a Royal Crown, resting on a black and gold wreath between two Kangaroo Paws.
+Above the shield is a royal crown, resting on a black and gold wreath between two kangaroo paw flowers.

 The Western Australian flag originated in 1875 and consisted of the British blue ensign, with the Union Flag occupying the upper corner and the State Badge centrally situated on the other half of the flag.
-The badge originally had the swan facing away from the flagpole, however in 1953 this was reversed.
+The badge originally had the swan facing away from the flagpole, however, this was reversed in 1953.

 The State Badge was approved by the Colonial Office sometime between 1870 and 1875 and shows the black swan on a yellow disk.